Some things are just better – Illy Café

 You may be thinking, “This cynical, love-hating mess who will die alone without having ever known true love!
 Who does she think she is?
 Love is about sacrifice!!!
 My grandma did everything for my grandpa who treated her like shit and look at them.
 Yes, they never respected, appreciated or loved each other, but they’ve been together for 120 years!”

 Good for them.
 Things were way different for our grandparents, parents even than they are for us right now.
 Thank God.

 If you haven’t unfucked yourself and that’s what you want, so be it.
 If your idea of a good relationship goes beyond Mrs./Mr. Right One not being physically violent, read on.

 So many times, people stay in relationships because of sunk cost fallacy.
 Because they’ve already invested so much, they can’t just up and go like my dad did in the movies.

 Humans are creatures of habit, we usually resist change.
 Mark Manson’s Law of Avoidance states:

 The more something threatens your identity, the more you will avoid doing it.

-In long-term relationships, you spend a lot of your time with them; you borrow their mannerisms, thought patterns and clothes; you rest assured in the knowledge that someone out there gives a fuck about you.
+In long-term relationships, you spend a lot of your time with the person; you borrow their mannerisms, thought patterns, and clothes.
+You rest assured in the knowledge that someone out there gives a fuck about you.
 At least a little.

-- My dad waiting for us at the bar as he enjoyed a beer=not exactly identity threatening
+- My dad leaving a movie he hated and waiting for us at the bar as he enjoyed a beer=not exactly identity threatening

-- Ending something that has been a prominent part of your everyday life for the past few months/years?
-Not knowing when’s the next time you’re going to find comfort or love in another romantic partner, if ever?
+- Ending something that has been a prominent part of your everyday life for the past few years?
+Not knowing when you’re going to find comfort and love in another romantic partner, if ever?
 Yeah.